SahandMoslemi/Refactoraptor/README.md

     - **Liskov Substitution Principle (LSP)**: M. Buğra Kurnaz
     - **Interface Segregation Principle (ISP)**: Arçin Ülkü Ergüzen
 - Each member will be responsible for creating code snippets for their assigned principle.
 - Research of prompt engineering will be a collaborative effort.

+## Tool Architechture

+## Introduced Dataset

+We have prepared multiple examples for each SOLI violation.
+Spefically, our dataset includes examples across difficulty levels (`EASY`, `MODERATE` and `HARD`) and programming languages (`Java`, `Python`, `Kotlin` and `C#`).
+For instance, for SRP, we have 48 examples (4 examples * 3 difficulties * 4 programming languages).
+In total, we have 192 examples.

+## Comparison of Local and Online Models

+## Comparison of Programming Languages

+## Comparison of Prompt Engineering Strategies